Updated on 2 October 2020

 The resort became a magnet for the British too, including a bohemian artistic set who appreciated the more relaxed atmosphere this side of the Channel during the Belle Epoque.
 Artists from both sides of the Channel found inspiration here.
 Ferry links made Dieppe a much-appreciated first port of call for many British visitors.

 During World War II, an Allied raid to test the strength of German defenses around Dieppe ended in tragedy.
 Today, along with its pebble beach, Dieppe attracts the crowds with its port, seafood restaurants and many historic and cultural attractions, the last aspects recognised in its official classification as a French Ville d’Art et d’Histoire.
 The ferry service from Newhaven still draws many British visitors to Dieppe.

 A sky full of rainbow-coloured kites

 Dieppe’s famous international kite festival, which is the biggest event of its kind in the world, takes place every other year.
-In September 2020, hundreds of kites big and small will fill the air, making for a magical and unforgettable family experience.
+In September, every two years, hundreds of kites big and small will fill the air, making for a magical and unforgettable family experience.
 Held on Europe’s largest seafront lawns, this free event brings together over 1,000 professionals from five continents and half a million visitors.